-The company completed its review of the impacted files on Dec.
-17, 2025, confirming that personal and sensitive data was exposed.
+The companies completed a review of the compromised files by Dec.
+17, 2025, confirming that sensitive information had been exposed.

 .webp)